Pavitra600/JKFLIPFLOP-USING-IF-ELSE/README.md

 **Procedure**

- 1.Open Quartus-II and create a new verilog file 2.Then code the program and run it
+   1.Open Quartus-II and create a new verilog file

+   2.Then code the program and run it

    3.Check the RTL logic is correct

    4.set end time and insert node

    5.Get the waveform and write the result

 **PROGRAM**

+     /* Program for flipflops and verify its truth table in quartus using Verilog programming.
+     Developed by: J.PAVITRA
+     RegisterNumber: 24900612

      module Exp7(j, k, clk, rst,q);
      input j, k, clk, rst;
      output reg q;

-always @(posedge clk or posedge rst) begin
+     always @(posedge clk or posedge rst)
+     begin
          if (rst)
              q <= 0;          // Reset the flip-flop
          else begin
-        case ({j, k})    // J and K control the behavior 2'b00: q <= q;       // No change
-            2'b01: q <= 0;       // Reset
+             case ({j, k})    // J and K control the behavior 2'b00: q <= q;       // No change 2'b01: q <= 0;       // Reset
                  2'b10: q <= 1;       // Set
                  2'b11: q <= ~q;      // Toggle
              endcase
          end
      end

      endmodule
-/* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:24900612
-J.PAVITRA

      */

 **RTL LOGIC FOR FLIPFLOPS**
 ![Screenshot (31)](https://github.com/user-attachments/assets/a64059a5-65bc-40a6-84b6-52e706744bdb)